ec500-software-engineering/project-21-aurora_borealis_classification/README.md

 Keras is a high level API build on Tensorflow, this library is specifically designed to build and train deep learning models.
 Since our approach is to train model using Convolutional Neural Network(CNN).
 There are two main targets we are aiming to import from Keras, Sequential as model type and Dense as layer type.
 Sequential is the easiest way to build a model because it allows you to add layers.
 Dense is just standard layer that we can specify nodes, activations relu and size of the input images.

 ### Task assignments
+1. get familiar with tensorflow/CNN then structure frames for coding implementation.
+2. download dataset and make sure the dataset is complete and useable for our implementation.
+3. create and set up Amazon AWS cloud from tutorials.

+### References
+[1] Clausen, L. B. N., & Nickisch, H. (2018).
+Automatic classification of auroral images from the Oslo Auroral THEMIS (OATH) data set using machine learning.
+Journal of Geophysical Research: Space Physics, 123, https://doi.org/10.1029/2018JA025274